Pettis Norman: San Diego Chargers

-Personal life
+Personal life and death

 Norman enlisted in the Texas Army National Guard in 1962 and served until 1968 while playing for the Dallas Cowboys.
 He married his junior high sweetheart, Margaret Ann Clinkscales, on December 22, 1962, and had three daughters before becoming widowed in 1991.
 The Reverend Jesse Jackson eulogized Norman's late wife.
 In 1995, Norman married Ivette Hightower, daughter of the late Master Chief Harry Hightower for whom Hightower Hall at Naval Station Norfolk was named.
 The Reverend Jesse Jackson officiated the wedding.

-Norman was active in changing the segregationist climate within the Cowboys and later the City of Dallas, helping to organize marches during the Civil Rights Movement, influencing the changing of the team's roommate assignments and breaking social barriers.
+Norman was active in changing the segregationist climate within the Cowboys and later the City of Dallas, helping to organize marches during the civil rights movement, influencing the changing of the team's roommate assignments and breaking social barriers.
 He and several Dallas Cowboy teammates marched for civil rights with the Jesuits in 1965 in downtown Dallas.
 Norman protested again in 1971 when council member George Allen was passed over as Mayor Pro Tem of Dallas despite reassurances to the contrary.

-After his retirement from the NFL, Norman became a successful businessman in different ventures (fast food franchises, apartment complexes, real state development, fuel transportation, convenience stores, etc.).
+After his retirement from the NFL, Norman became a successful businessman in different ventures (fast food franchises, apartment complexes, real estate development, fuel transportation, convenience stores, etc.).

 In 1975, Norman became a television announcer and color commentator for the World Football League, formed in 1973 by attorney and businessman Gary Davidson.
-He broadcast on WRET TV 36 (Charlotte, NC), WGHP TV9 (High Point, NC), and WCTG TV 17 (Atlanta, GA) with John Sterling.
+He broadcast on WRET-36 (Charlotte, NC), WGHP TV-8 (High Point, NC), and WTCG-17 (Atlanta, GA) with John Sterling.

 He founded the Dallas Together Forum in the 1990s, an initiative that worked with Dallas CEOs to improve minority hiring and award contracts to women-owned and minority-owned businesses.

-He is as a member emeritus of JCSU's board of trustees, has served as a keynote speaker, advisor, board member, and volunteer for numerous organizations, and was involved in charity golf tournaments benefiting various causes and nonprofits.
+He was a member emeritus of JCSU's board of trustees, had served as a keynote speaker, advisor, board member, and volunteer for numerous organizations, and was involved in charity golf tournaments benefiting various causes and nonprofits.

 Norman sued the Dallas Cowboys and San Diego Chargers, claiming medical negligence in the handling of his injured knee.

 On December 2, 2014, the Dallas Police Department reported that Sharneen Norman, who also went by "Shawn," died from a gunshot wound.
 She was the eldest of Norman's three daughters.
+The person of interest, believed to be her boyfriend, later committed suicide.

+Norman died on July 7, 2025, at the age of 86.